joshed-io/estelle-and-josh/site/content/guide/_index.md

 - Come see our apartment and sample the best bread, fruit and pastries in the 6th.
 - Our address is [143 Boulevard Raspail](https://goo.gl/maps/cfBbNe6s2vM2).
-- Arrive anytime between 10am and 2pm.
+- Arrive anytime between noon and 3pm.
 - The building code will be emailed to you, call up when you arrive.
 - If you'd like a beverage with your brunch, please bring it!
-- At 2pm, we'll move to the pelouse at the [Jardin du Luxembourg](https://goo.gl/maps/CNVJRdwYRKm).
+- At 3pm we'll move to the pelouse at the [Jardin du Luxembourg](https://goo.gl/maps/CNVJRdwYRKm).

 ---